CookedLobster/infosec-docs/docs/tryhackme/startup/startup-enumeration.md

 ```
 Whoever is leaving these damn Among Us memes in this share, it IS NOT FUNNY.
 People downloading documents from our website will think we are a joke!
-Now I dont know who it is, but Maya is looking pretty sus.
+Now I don't know who it is, but Maya is looking pretty sus.
 ```

 <br/>